 Payments.
 Normal financial arrangements call for students to pay in full, on or before registration.
-Students enrolling in at least six hours for a sixteen-week term may pay in installments, with a minimum of one-fifth due at registration.
+Students enrolling in at least six hours for a sixteenweek term may pay in installments, with a minimum of one-fifth due at registration.
 The balance of the account is due in equal installments by the fifteenth of each of the subsequent four months (September, October, November, and December for the fall term, and February, March, April, and May for the spring term.)
 Monthly finance charges will be assessed.

 Students enrolling in just one course may pay a minimum of one-half the total at registration.
 The remainder is due before the fourth class begins.
 Every account must be paid in full at least two weeks before the end of a term.
 Students who fail to meet this financial obligation may be withdrawn from classes.
+Exceptions must be requested in advance from the Office of College Services.
 Students cannot register for a subsequent semester while a previous balance remains on the account.